Switch to ADA Accessible Theme

 protected by reCAPTCHA Privacy - Terms

-Harrisburg Correction Officer Workers’ Compensation Lawyer
+Harrisburg Correctional Officer Injury Lawyer

 The half million correction officers, tasked with supervising roughly two-million inmates across the country, face a number of on the job hazards.
 The most serious hazard, of course, are the inmates themselves.
 Even with this 1:4 ratio of correction officers to inmates, correction officers are injured at four times the rate of the national average, according to research published in the U.S. National Library of Medicine.
-As a correction officer, you are entitled to workers’ compensation benefits if you were injured on the job, and the Harrisburg correction officer workers’ compensation lawyers at Ira H. Weinstock, P.C. can help you file a claim today to ensure fair compensation for your damages.

 Types of Injuries Correction Officers Commonly Face